- Finding a gift for your boss can be difficult since it needs to be appropriate for work and not overly expensive.

 Electronic word clock ($23.99)

-This unique clock from Sharper Image is great for any boss who wants to tell time in a soothing, unconventional way.
+This unique clock from Sharper Image is great for any boss who wants to tell the time in a soothing, unconventional way.
 The clock tells time in five-minute increments spelled out in words, making it a decorative and functional piece.

 Additional reporting by Saige Driver, Nicole Fallon and Shannon Gausepohl.
 All prices are accurate as of publish date.